tkoskine/ahven/doc/manual/en/source/manual.rst

 The executable is Ahven's test suite and if it reports no errors, everything is working as expected.

-At the time of writing (Ahven 2.7), every test, which is not skipped, should pass with the latest version of Janus/Ada.
+Every test, which is not skipped, should pass with the latest stable version of Janus/Ada.

 However, with earlier versions of Janus/Ada some tests will fail.
 The failing tests are worked around in Ahven's source code, but